/* Scenario metadata

 <div class="restart">

-<<link "Return to Start" "Start">><<set $badchoices to 0>><<set $overTheTracks to false>><<set $assignedDot to "">><<set $assignedRwy to "">><</link>>
+<<link "Return to Start" "Start">><<set $badchoices to 0>><<set $overTheTracks to false>><<set $assignedDot to "">><<set $assignedRwy to "">><<set $fuelTight to false>><<set $transmitted to false>><<set $follow to "">><<set $rushedTiedown to false>><</link>>

-</div>You taxi to your tie-down spot.
+</div>You taxi to your tie-down spot, shut down, and let the week happen.
 Marc is beaming.
 You are breathing.
-You land, park, shut down, and spend the next six days at AirVenture having the time of your lives.
+The next six days at AirVenture are the time of your lives.

 Eleven days after the show, a letter arrives from the FAA.
 The Milwaukee FSDO would like to discuss your arrival into Oshkosh on July 22, 2026.
 Specifically, the transmissions on 120.7 FISK Approach, which is designated receive-only during AirVenture operations.
-The letter is not a violation — it is a request for a conversation.
+The letter is not a violation.
+It is a request for a conversation.

 <hr>